 First draft 1997, rev. 08 Feb.16 to clarify diagram with graphics, and 08 July 7 to exclude conditional apology; 11 Jan 12 added Mark 11:25 ref; 17 Apr 17 added Rom.5:8 ref.

 For future consideration: Where does Heb.
 10:26-31, 12:11 fit into this?
 Clarify debt payment (1Jn.2:2, Jn.19:30) vs application to particular sinners (contingent on repentance and/or some other qualification, because universalism is clearly denied in Scripture).
 Also "to err on the safe side."
 Redefining "forgiveness" as selling the mortgage = releasing the unpaid and unforgiven debt to God for collection.
+The passing of time as a substitute for verbal apology.

 Scripture quotations from oNIV